 However, the Staab family’s fairy tale life was to end when Julia’s seventh child, a son, died soon after his birth.
 Deeply affecting, Julia, she dived into a deep depression and her hair was said to have turned prematurely white.
 After this child’s death, Julia underwent several more unsuccessful pregnancies and eventually took to her room, where she spent almost all of her time until her death at the age of 52 in 1896.
 Rumors at the time persisted that in Julia’s later years, she had gone completely crazy.

 The surviving six Staab children grew up in the house and upon its spacious grounds.
-In the early 1900’s, the original third floor ballroom was destroyed by fire.
+In the early 1900s, the original third-floor ballroom was destroyed by fire.
 Abraham Staab died in 1913.

 In the 1930s, R.H. and Eulalia Nason became the owners of The Staab House and surrounding estate with plans to turn the property into a hotel.
 They soon constructed a series of Pueblo Revival-style adobe casitas around the existing Staab Mansion and carriage house.
 The Nasons called their new business La Posada, Spanish for “inn” or “resting place.”

 In the years to follow, the La Posada became a popular place to be for the arts community.
-Posada A summer arts school held there every summer drew many guests, who were leaders in the Santa Fe arts movement.
+A summer arts school held there every summer drew many guests, who were leaders in the Santa Fe arts movement.

 Over the years, La Posada de Santa Fe has served the world of literature and cinema by accommodating numerous writers and other well-known personalities.
-However, legend has it that not only has the La Posada hosted these famous guests and well as thousands of travelers who enjoy the hotel’s romantic ambience, but also the ghost of Julia Staab.
+However, legend has it that not only has the La Posada hosted these famous guests and well as thousands of travelers who enjoy the hotel’s romantic ambiance, but also the ghost of Julia Staab.
 Reportedly Mrs. Staab loved her home so much that she has never left it.

 Numerous reports have been made that Julia Staab’s spirit continues to interfere with hotel employees and guests.
 One of the first recorded reports in 1979 tells of an employee who was cleaning late in the night and looked up to see a beautifully dressed translucent woman standing near a fireplace.
-On another occasion a security guard saw the same woman and was so scared he took off running.
+On another occasion, a security guard saw the same woman and was so scared he took off running.
 A hotel operator reported saw her reposing in an armchair.
 In all three cases, the spirit vanishes shortly after she appears.

 Julia’s alleged spirit has been the subject of many ghost tours, as well as having been featured in the popular television shows Unsolved Mysteries and Weird Travels.

 After an extensive renovation in the late 1990s that included the construction of additional lodging, Avanyu Spa, and the Conference Center, La Posada opened as a member of RockResorts.
 The clusters of adobe casitas, many with patio entrances, reflect the resort’s heritage as one of Santa Fe’s first tourist courts.
-La Posada caters to sophisticated travelers who appreciate the resort’s southwestern charm, extraordinary services and romantic ambience.
+La Posada caters to sophisticated travelers who appreciate the resort’s southwestern charm, extraordinary services, and romantic ambience.